MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

   LIBRARY- All the functions needed for the main program and SAR passive radar simulator.

-  Main program- Main program for real tests of SAR passive radar using LimeSDR.
+  Main program- Program for the real tests of passive radar using LimeSDR.

      *SDR*- Program to receive samples with LimeSDR USB on two different channels.